ksu-cs-textbooks/intro-python-v2/content/03-strings-input/04-f-strings/_index.md

 Hello Willie Wildcat
 ```

 There are many important parts to this example, so let's look at each one individually.
 First, in the `print()` statement, we see the string `"Hello {name}"`.
 This is an example of a **template string**, which includes a set of curly braces `{}` as **placeholders** for data to be inserted.
 Each template string can have unlimited sets of curly braces.
-Inside of each set of curly braces, we can place the variable or expression that will be printed at that location.
+Inside of each set of curly braces, we can place the variable or expression that will be substituted at that location as a string.

 Also, we notice that in front of the string, we see the character `f`.
 Preceding a string with `f` outside of the quotation marks will denote the string as an f-string (hence the name), which allows the values inside to be **interpolated**.
 Interpolation is the term used when formatting marks in a string, such as the curly braces in an f-string, are interpreted and replaced with the correct values they represent.